 Follow the Captured Carbon Studio journey on Instagram @capturedcarbon.studio as we explore the possibilities of captured carbon.
 Stay tuned for future workshops and check out our Shop!

 Annalee Levin is a visual artist and educator specializing in hand embroidery and sculpture.
-She is the first Artist in Residence of Carbon Upcycling Technologies, a company in Canada that creates materials out of upcycled CO2 emissions.
-Her captured carbon artwork and products will be on display at the Alberta Carbon Conversion Technology Centre this fall.
+She was the first Artist in Residence of Carbon Upcycling Technologies, a company in Canada that creates materials out of upcycled CO2 emissions.
+Her captured carbon artwork and products are currently on display at the Alberta Carbon Conversion Technology Centre and her Captured Carbon Crayons can be seen in Our Future Planet, an exhibition about carbon capture at the Science Museum in London.

 Annalee earned a BA in Studio Art from Macalester College and an MFA in Sculpture from the School of the Art Institute of Chicago.
 She studied traditional hand embroidery at the Royal School of Needlework (RSN) in the UK and is both a certified RSN tutor and a founding instructor of San Francisco School of Needlework and Design.
 She lives and works in San Francisco, California.
 See more of her work here.